 89. Ridgefield National Wildlife Refuge

-n the night of 4 November 1805, Clark "could not Sleep for the noise kept by the Swans, Geese, white & black brant, Ducks . . . & Sand hill Crane.
+n the night of 4 November 1805 the expedition camped near a pond now called Post Office Lake, about 4½ miles south—up river—of Bachelor Island.
+The next morning a weary, groggy Clark complained that he "could not Sleep for the noise kept by the Swans . . .
+Geese, white & black brant, Ducks . . . & Sand hill Crane.
 They were emensely numerous and their noise horrid."
-The Corps’ campsite was a few miles north of Vancouver, Washington.
+He may well have been speaking for most of the other men in the party.

 Ridgefield, hidden by the thin cloud at upper right, is headquarters for the 4,600-acre Ridgefield National Wildlife Refuge, which harbors more than 180 species of birds.
 "This is certainly a fertill and a handsom valley," Clark observed as he passed through the scene in this picture, "at this time Crouded with Indians."
 However, the camp that night, twenty-three miles farther on, was "the first night which we have been entirely clear of Indians Since our arrival on the waters of the Columbia River."

-On the upstream trek, breasting the rising spring freshet, they camped near here again on 29 March 1806.
-This time the explorers remarked not on the birds, but on the reptiles.
+On the expedition's return up the Columbia trek, breasting the rising spring freshet, they camped near here again on 29 March 1806.
+This time the explorers remarked not on the birds, but on the reptiles that they observed on their "Wappetoe Island."
 "The garter snakes are innumerable, & are seen entwined arround each other in large bundles of forty or fifty lying about in different directions through the praries."
-Apparently they were unaware that this an annual mating ritual among certain species of reptiles.
+Apparently they were unaware that this is an annual mating ritual among certain species of reptiles.
+The description is creepy enough to divert the most dedicated naturalist to drop his scientific objectivity.

 From Discovering Lewis & Clark from the Air